ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 2. Why remove references to instance manipulation?

    Unnecessary again for correctly using and applying the spec.
 An example with Range Request is more than enough.
+This doc uses the term "partial representation" which should group all those cases

 3. How to use `Digest` with `PATCH` method?